Hoi King Heen

 Late-Night Context

 Among hotel Cantonese restaurants at this recognition tier, a 10:30 PM kitchen close is genuinely useful.
 Many comparable rooms in Hong Kong wrap dinner service by 10:00 PM or earlier, particularly in hotel settings.
 If you are building an evening that starts late, or you want to eat properly after a harbour cruise, an event on Kowloon side, or an early show, Hoi King Heen gives you a window that most peers at this level do not.
-It is not a late-night bar, and the room is not set up for lingering past service, but the extra thirty to sixty minutes of kitchen time makes a real operational difference when you are coordinating a group or a business dinner with flexible schedules.
+It is not a late-night bar, the room is not set up for lingering past service, but the extra thirty to sixty minutes of kitchen time makes a real operational difference when you are coordinating a group or a business dinner with flexible schedules.
 Pair it with a pre-dinner drink at one of the harbour-front bars in TST and this becomes a complete evening without a rushed finish.

 How It Compares

 For Chinese dining at a credentialed level in Hong Kong, the field is deep.
 The Chairman sits at the sharper end of creative Cantonese and typically requires more advance planning to book, with a price point that sits at $$.
 Hoi King Heen is the more direct booking and the more conventional hotel-dining experience, which for a business meal or a celebration that needs predictable formality is actually an advantage.
 China Tang occupies a similar hotel-anchored Cantonese niche and is worth comparing directly if you want an alternative on Hong Kong Island.
 WING Restaurant operates at a higher price tier and a different intensity level.
-Hoi King Heen sits comfortably in the middle ground: awarded, accessible, and well-suited to occasions where the meal needs to work for everyone at the table.
+Hoi King Heen sits comfortably in the middle ground: awarded, accessible, well-suited to occasions where the meal needs to work for everyone at the table.

 Practical Details

 Address: B2/F, InterContinental Grand Stanford Hong Kong, 70 Mody Rd, Tsim Sha Tsui.
 Lunch runs Monday to Friday 11:30 AM to 3:00 PM; Saturday and Sunday 10:30 AM to 3:30 PM.
 Dinner runs 6:00 to 10:30 PM daily.
 Booking is rated Easy.
-No price range data is confirmed in the record, so budget accordingly for a hotel Cantonese restaurant at OAD Asia #114 level — expect mid-to-upper pricing.
+No price range data is confirmed in the record, so budget accordingly for a hotel Cantonese restaurant at OAD Asia #114 level; expect mid-to-upper pricing.
 The venue is a short walk from Tsim Sha Tsui MTR and East Tsim Sha Tsui MTR.

 For more dining options in the area, see our full Hong Kong restaurants guide.
 If you are staying nearby, our Hong Kong hotels guide covers the full accommodation picture.
 For pre- or post-dinner options, browse our Hong Kong bars guide.